Undergraduate: Wake Forest University, 2005

 Once the thought of becoming a pediatrician entered my mind, it stuck and continued to expand.
 I thought it was a career that I could really excel in and would make me happy.

 I decided to do a “trial run” for a semester.
-I had never taken a college-level science class before, so I was a little nervous on how everything would turn out.
+I had never taken a college-level science class before, so I was a little nervous about how everything would turn out.
 I enrolled at UNC-Charlotte in biology, physics, and chemistry, worked in a plant/immunology research lab, and volunteered at Levine Children’s Hospital.
 I found that I loved my new career track and decided to continue with it.

 Did anyone encourage or discourage you from applying to medical school?